Login or Register to make a submission.

 2. Length of article should not exceed 10,000 words.

-3. Fonts and Font sizes: Use Times New Roman 11 pt. for text and 10 pt.for abstracts and 9 pt. for footnotes.
-Use single space.
+3. Fonts and Font sizes: Use Times New Roman 11 pt. for text: 10 pt.; for abstracts: 9 pt. for footnotes.
+Use a single space.
 Do not use hyperlinks in the document.

 4. Foreign words in roman script